'Shooting Stars on Demand' Launch in Japan - D-brief

 Artificial Meteor Showers

-A rock blasted off from Japan on Friday, Jan.
+A rocket blasted off from Japan on Friday, Jan.
 18, carrying satellites that will deliver the first-ever artificial meteor shower.

 The Tokyo-based start-up ALE Co.
 Ltd has developed a new micro-satellite that will put on quite a show over Hiroshima early next year.
 Each satellite carries tiny balls with a secret chemical makeup.
 Once rocketed away from Earth, the satellite will release these balls, which will glow as they whiz through the atmosphere, simulating the appearance of a meteor shower.